wizenheimer/wizenheimer.dev/content/blog/opinionated-articulation.md

 published: true
 ---

+From a distance, every venture-scale problem looks whole.

+Massive.
+Inevitable.
+Obvious.
+Clean enough to draw on a slide.

-From far away, every venture-scale problem looks whole.
-You see well-defined market size.
-You see companies neatly segmented into categories.
-You see an entire industry doing something the wrong way and say to yourself: _this sucks. let's build a business around it._
+You can point to the market size.
+The competitor grid.
+The entire industry doing something the wrong way and think: _this sucks — let’s build a business around it._

-And you're probably right.
-Things, at times, do indeed suck.
+And you’re probably right.
+At times, things indeed suck.

-But "this sucks" isn't a problem statement — it's a feeling and a placeholder for frustration.
+But _“this sucks”_ isn’t a problem statement — it’s a feeling, a placeholder for frustration.

-You can't test it.
-You can't measure it.
-You can't build anything meaningful on top of it.
+You can’t test it.
+You can’t measure it.
+You can’t build anything meaningful on top of it.

-Having chased a few 0-to-1 runs, I've started to notice a clear pattern that separates companies destined for wandering from those built for winning.
-It comes down to what I call opinionated articulation — the founder's ability to describe their customer's problem so specifically, so concretely, that it becomes impossible to conflate with anything else.
+Having chased a few 0-to-1 runs, I’ve started to notice a clear pattern that separates companies destined for wandering from those built for winning.
+It comes down to what I call opinionated articulation — the founder’s ability to describe their customer’s problem so specifically, so concretely, that it becomes impossible to conflate with anything else.

 ## The Billboard Test: Why Most Startup Problems Are Worthless